 Today’s recipe was inspired by one that I saw recently on The Kitchn.
-It’s an old-fashioned icebox cake.
+It’s an old-fashioned Strawberry Icebox Cake.
 As far as I can tell, icebox cakes originated in the 1920’s as a way for Nabisco to promote some of their cookie wafer products.
 The original ones were simply cookies layered with whipped cream and allowed to stand until the cookies softened and became very much like a thin cake layer.

 Well, since this is a vintage recipe you know I had to give it a try!
 The recipe on The Kitchn used all graham crackers layered with whipped cream and fresh strawberries.
 Yum.
 However, I happened to have a few Nabisco Chocolate Wafers leftover from the Fresh Strawberry Pie with Chocolate Cookie Crust that I did a few days ago, so I thought maybe a chocolate layer among all that goodness wouldn’t hurt anything.
 I was right.
 Didn’t hurt the recipe at all :-)